IshmaelRogers/Kuka-Arm/README.md

 The remaining joints are pretty straight forward and can be obtained using the atan2() function.

 ## Joint 4

+Joint 4 was calculated using the elements in the above matrix.
+To successfully do this, we first note that the rows of matrix  joint 4 must be project atan2() function was used after projecting

 <a href="https://www.codecogs.com/eqnedit.php?latex=\theta&space;_{4}&space;=&space;a\tan2(r_{33},&space;-r{_{13}})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\theta&space;_{4}&space;=&space;a\tan2(r_{33},&space;-r{_{13}})" title="\theta _{4} = a\tan2(r_{33}, -r{_{13}})" /></a>

 ## Joint 5